Loading

 How many quarts of fluid do I need for a transfer case?

-The amount of fluid needed for a transfer case can vary significantly depending on the make and model of your vehicle.
-However, most transfer cases typically require between 1.5 to 3 quarts of fluid.
-Here are some general guidelines:
+The amount of fluid needed for a transfer case can vary depending on the specific make and model of your vehicle.
+However, as a general guideline, most transfer cases require between 2 to 4 quarts of fluid to fill or top up the system.

 How much fluid does a Dodge transfer case hold?